Jeroen van Dooren

 MA Printmaking, 2014

-The use of the idea of heteronym in this research is a way to investigate working from a different perspective as narrations separate from the self.
-It is a form of depersonalisation and simulation moving from the self to the other – and back again.
-I am trying to better understand how the heteronym can function within contemporary art and how autobiografiction or autofiction can be part of this.
-In my art practice I invent fictional characters, assume their persona and make work as the fictional persona.
-The characters come alive via performances, text and audio pieces.
-The fictional characters are not there as a tool for hiding or masking but are used as an instrument to investigate character development in contemporary art.
+The use of the idea of heteronyms within this artistic research offers a way to investigate working from a multitude of different perspectives and personal narrations.
+It is also a form of depersonalisation and simulation moving from the self to the other and back again.
+In doing so, this research understands how the heteronym can function within contemporary art.
+Autobiografictional characters are invented, their personas are assumed, and artworks are produced according to their own separate voices and ways of being.
+Making work as the fictional personas, these characters come alive via performances, text and audio pieces.
+The fictional characters are not there as a tool for hiding or for masking but are used as an instrument to investigate character development and the potential for multiple artistic personas within contemporary art.

-- MA Fine art Printmaking, Royal College of Art, London, 2014; BA Fine Arts, Kunst Academie Minerva Groningen, The Netherlands, 2008; BA Fine Arts exchange student, Hunter College New York City, 2007
+- PhD Arts and Humanities 2020; MA Fine art Printmaking, Royal College of Art, London, 2014; BA Fine Arts, Kunst Academie Minerva Groningen, The Netherlands, 2008; BA Fine Arts exchange student, Hunter College New York City, 2007

 - Visiting lecturer at the University of Leeds.
 Artist presentation and a day of Tutorials to first and second year BFA students, 2019; Visiting Lecturer Royal College of Art, London.
 MA group teaching a taught interdisciplinary course for second year MA students studying across Arts and Humanities, 2017 - 2019; Winchester school of art.
 Performance lectures and workshops for first and second year BA students; 2019; Visiting Lecturer Royal College of Art, London.
 MA group crit leader for second year MA students studying across Arts and Humanities, 2017 - 2019; Visiting lecturer Wolverhampton School of Art, Nottingham Trent University, University of Northampton and University of Gloucestershire all in the UK, 2016; Revalidation panel, RCA, 2015; Student representative, RCA Show 2014; Chairman and co-founder, Angry Hammers, 2011–14; Winchester School of Art, teaching a three-day performance workshop for first year BFA students, 2018; Curator, Angry Hammers, In The Asphalt City, The Shed, Galway, Ireland, 2012; Visiting lecturer at Galway-Mayo institute of technology in Ireland.
 Artist presentation and a day of tutorials for MA Creative Practice students, 2018; Treasurer, 126 Gallery Galway Ireland, 2011–12; Visiting lecturer at Academie Minerva in the Netherlands.
 A day of tutorials for fourth-year BFA students, 2017; Curator, 126 Gallery, 2011–12